TRAINING AT DRIFTWOOD

 Here at Driftwood, we want to help you reach your goals with your pets.
 If you are having any behavioral issues or simply want your dog to have some manners, we are here to help.
 In our dog training classes, we can help you overcome the issues that you may be having and teach you how to train your dog.
 In doing so, we aim to deepen the bond between owner and dog.
 These are great courses for owners with new dogs, puppies, or owners that need to brush up on manners or focus and attention with their dogs.
 All ages are welcome.

-We will be offering multiple sessions throughout the year, the next beginning July 16!
+We will be offering multiple sessions throughout the year, the next date is set for our Basic Obedience course - April 7th starting at 6:30pm.

-Our Canine Good Citizen Class is best for dogs with a solid foundation, but give our Trainer Camryn a call to ask about pre-qualifications for the course - also beginning on July 16!
+Our Canine Good Citizen Class is best for dogs with a solid foundation already, but give our Trainer Camryn a call or message her above to ask about pre-qualifications for the course and future dates - class size is typically small so attention one-on-one is another benefit of continuing your training.

 Basic Obedience Course

 Basic Obedience is an 8 week course for dogs of all ages.
-Our next spring session begins on July 16th at 6:30pm and dogs will be able to learn...
+Our next session will depend on interest as we enter Fall/Winter, but dogs will be able to learn...

 - Walking on a loose lead